-Ray Lapinski enters his third season as a member of the Blue Devil coaching staff.
+Ray Lapinski enters his fifth season as a member of the Blue Devil coaching staff.
 He brings a wealth of experience to the program, having served as a high school, club, collegiate and national team coach.

 Lapinski is a Southern Connecticut State University grad and former school record holder in the 4x400, 4x800 and DMR.
 He graduated with a Bachelor of Science in Health and Physical Education in 1975, a graduate certificate in Biology from Macquarie University (Australia), in 1983, and a Masters Degree in Exercise Science from Southern Connecticut in 1986.
 He is a Lead Instructor in the USATF Coaching Education Program and is Level II Certified.
 Lapinski has served as a speaker at a number of clinics, seminars and camps and has published numerous articles on training and coaching theory.